 Don’t participate in these types of activities?
 How about movies with brutally explicit violence or nerve-wracking, car-chase scenes?
 What about restaurants with outrageous decor or beguiling staff?
 Generation X-tasy is all about the experience:

-The evolution of cocktails has had a notable impact on preferred drinking establishments, which had to adapt to the changing preferences of a new experiential generation.
+- Lounges replace taverns – Drinking establishments have had to adapt to the changing preferences of a new experiential generation.
 In Chicago, taverns, once popular neighborhood watering holes, have plummeted from 7,000 in 1947 to less than 1,321 today.
 They are simply no match for clubs that provide the type of entertainment pictured above.

-But Las Vegas is not only host to the world’s largest hotels, it’s also home to seven of the 10 top grossing nightclubs.
-The XS Nightclub, which Steve Wynn opened at the Encore hotel property in 2008, secured its top spot on the annual Nightclub & Bar Top 100 list for the third consecutive year after generating about $105 million in 2014, the last year the organization released data.
+- Mega resorts and clubs – Las Vegas, or “Sin City” as it’s popularly known, is home to 12 of the top 20 largest hotels in the world.
+Before the pandemic, it also featured seven of the 10 top-grossing nightclubs.
+The XS Nightclub, which Wynn opened at the Encore hotel in 2008, secured its top spot on the annual Nightclub & Bar Top 100 list for the third consecutive year after generating about $105 million in 2014, the last year the organization released data.
 Hakkasan at the MGM Grand ranked second with an estimated take of $103 million, while Marquee at the Cosmopolitan came in third at $85 million.
-Together, the top 10 nightclubs alone generate some $500 million in annual revenues.
+Together, the top 10 nightclubs generate some $500 million in annual revenues.